annadowling/fitFocusApp/README.md

 #Assignment 1 - AngularJS app.

-Name: Anna Dowling
++ Name: Anna Dowling
-Student Number: 08453713
++ Student Number: 08453713

 ###Overview.
 ......
 A statement of the app concept and objectives (about 1/2 page) ........

- . . . . .
-List of user features (excluding user registration and authentication) . . . .
+### List of user features (excluding user registration and authentication)

- + Feature 1
- + Feature 2
- + Feature 3
- + etc
- + etc
+ + Top Classes page with add post and rate post functionality.
+View by date or top rated classes.
+ + Book a class page to select a class time slot to attend.
+ + User forum for posting messages.
+ + Google Maps location search for finding a class location upon input of directions or general location name.

 ###Installation requirements.
 . . . .
 List of software used to develop the app . . . . . . .